zhuqian187/gitLearning/README.md

 # gitLearning
-learn to use git
-this is my first to record
+this is zhuqian187's learning git and python repo.